PlayPratz/Scorecard/README.md

 Once this data is obtained for every ball of the match, the score can be derived.

 On a more technical level, this app uses a concept named *POST*.
 There are 8 types of Posts:
-1. Ball
+1. Ball -- A ball bowled in an innings
-2. BatterRetire - Whenever a batter retires.
+2. Batter Retire -- A batter retires
-3. NextBatter
+3. Next Batter -- A new batter walks out to bat
-4. BowlerRetire - Whenever a bowler retires mid-over.
+4. Bowler Retire -- A bowler retires mid-over
-5. NextBowler - Whenever a bowler
+5. Next Bowler -- A bowler is selected to bowl
-6. WicketBeforeDelivery - For example run-out at the non-striker's end, or obstructing the field.
+6. Wicket Before Delivery - For example, run-out at the non-striker's end, or obstructing the field.
-7. Penalty
+7. Penalty -- Awarded by the umpires in certain scenarios
-8. Break
+8. Break -- Unused for now, but will signify Drinks Break, Interruption due to rain, etc.

 Since this app is developed and designed with focus on a scorer who will operate the app, storing each input interaction as a Post allows an _Undo_ functionality.
 Whenever the scorer taps Undo, the last Post of the innings is deleted.
 This allows the innings to reach the same state as it was before that Post was added.